KarimDarwish/forms-data-model/README.md

 ### **Trade-offs**

-- Designing it as a grid means more complexity but means more freedom for users
+- Designing it as a grid means more complexity but means more freedom for users, an alternate approach would be to just index the fields and render them in order

 ### **Future Improvements**
 - Validation about the placement of fields (no overlapping elements, possibly auto-pushing elements if others are moved, etc.)
 - Validation when adding a condition to a field that verifies that the referenced field exists (would probably have to be done in the form)
 - Possible versioning scheme or setting a form to be live/draft (live -> can be submitted, draft -> cannot)
+- The grid size would need to be specified somewhere/in the form and can then be used to perform further validation

 ## Sending a Form